OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 ----------
 # Scenario: Caching data using offline storage techniques
-This sample add-in displays a table of basketball players' stats, retrieved from a local file named ``sampleData.js``.
-In this sample code, data from the add-in is cached in local storage to allow users who previously opened the add-in with online connection to access the table of stats offline.
+This sample Office add-in inserts a table of basketball players' stats in your file, retrieved from a local file named `sampleData.js`.
+In this sample code, data from the add-in is stored in `localStorage` to allow users who previously opened the add-in with online connection to insert the table of stats offline.

 While this add-in gets its data from a local server, implementation of local storage as shown in this sample can be extended to add-ins that get their data from online sources.
 Furthermore, although this sample runs only in Excel, local storage can be used to offline data across Word, Excel, and PowerPoint.